John Johnstone (East India Company): Scotland

-The Johnstone family account says that he spent "about a ninth" of his money on the estates at Alva, Hanginghaw and Denovan, and "lived quietly" there until his election to Parliament.
+The Johnstone family account says that he spent "about a ninth" of his money on the estates at Alva, Hangingshaw and Denovan, and "lived quietly" there until his election to Parliament.

 However his letters to his brother William reveal that he continued to engage in speculation and stock manipulation.

 Meanwhile, the directors of the East India Company moved to prosecute Johnstone for his actions.

 His allies, led by George Dempster, lobbied on his behalf and in his defence Johnstone published in 1766 "A letter to the proprietors of East-India stock", subtitled "Vindication of His Conduct in Receiving Presents from the Native Governments of India".

 In May 1767, the General Court of the East India Company over-ruled its directors, and dropped all prosecutions against its former servants, and Johnstone walked free.

 The following year, at the 1768 general election, Johnstone contested the parliamentary borough of Haslemere in Surrey, where he was defeated.

 At the next election, in 1774 Johnstone used guile and money to win the seat of Dysart Burghs, which consisted of five burghs in the county of Fife: Kirkcaldy, Burntisland, Kinghorn, and Dysart.
 The Caledonian Mercury reported on 2 November 1774 that Johnstone did not declare his interest until after the burghs had chosen their delegates, and caught the sitting MP James Oswald by surprise.
 Johnstone won the support of Dysart, and bribed the backing of Burntisland and Kinghorn delegates, winning the seat.

 However, at the 1780 election Johnstone lost the support of Burntisland to his opponent John Henderson, who won the seat on the casting vote of Kirkcaldy.

+Family links to slavery

+When Johnstone returned to Scotland from India, he brought with him a number of Indian servants who may have been indentured.
+One of these was Bell, or Belinda, who was variously referred to as a girl, a woman, a servant, a slave and 'property'.
+Bell gave birth to a baby boy who was later found in the River Leven in Fife and she was accused of infanticide.
+The court at Perth accepted her petition to be banished "to one or other of His Majestys (sic) Plantations or settlements in the East or West Indies or in America".
+She was indentured as a "slave for life" to a Glasgow merchant and transported to Virginia in 1772.
+Bell was the last person to be deemed a slave by a British or Scottish court.

+Slavery was found to be "not recognised by the laws of this kingdom" by the Perth court in 1774, when an enslaved man, Joseph Knight brought a claim to be free of his master John Wedderburn.
+Wedderburn was married to Johnstone's niece Margaret, daughter of his sister Margaret, Lady Ogilvy.
+Wedderburn appealed to the Court of Sessions in Edinburgh which eventually ruled that slavery was incompatible with Scots Law.

+Johnstone later subscribed to the Society for the Abolition of the Slave Trade, founded in 1787.